 In the Spring of 2013, as part of the assessment and revision, the Vice President for Academic Affairs (VPAA) and the office of Assessment, Institutional Effectiveness & Research (AIER) participated in the various committee meetings and campus events to gather feedback on the College's mission statement.
 Discussions continued among faculty, staff, students, and administrators throughout the Spring of 2013.
-On March 7, 2013, in a memorandum35 from the Assistant Director of the AIER office to the VPAA, it was proposed that the feedback and review period be extended to September 11, 2013 to
+On March 7, 2013, in a memorandum35 from Marlena Montague, Assistant Director of the AIER office to Dr. Ray Somera, it was proposed that the feedback and review period be extended to September 11, 2013 to coincide with the development of the new Institutional Strategic Master Plan (ISMP) 2014-2020.
+Dr. Ray Somera then announced to the college community on March 11, 2013, in a memorandum36, that the feedback period would indeed be extended to September 11, 2013.